holochain/happ-client-call-tutorial/README.md

 zome: numbers - fn: add_ten - output { other_number: 20 }
 ```

 You have successfully called two zome functions with NodeJS!
+If you want to try something out for yourself, you can make a call to the "whoami" zome.

 ### Admin API